what is informal organization

 • Spontaneous Formation: Informal organizations are not planned or officially sanctioned; they form naturally based on social interactions.

-• No Defined Hierarchy: Unlike formal organizations, there is no defined hierarchy or organizational chart in informal organizations.
+• No Organizational Chart: In contrast to formal organizations, no organizational chart or defined hierarchy exists in informal organizations.

-• Influence on Decision Making: Informal leaders often emerge based on respect, expertise, or charisma rather than position.
+• Impact on Decision Making: Informal leaders tend to arise on the basis of respect, expertise, or charisma and not position.

-• Flexibility: Informal organizations are flexible and adaptable, often changing based on personal relationships or the organization’s environment.
+• Flexibility: Informal organizations are flexible and dynamic, frequently changing depending on interpersonal relationships or the organization’s setting.

 Concept and Types